KillrVideo/killrvideo.github.io/src/site/docs/guides/microservices-tier.md

 # Microservices Tier Implementation

+TODO: update guidance on pub-sub to include Kafka

 The Microservices Tier is where all the interesting code that interacts with DataStax Enterprise and Cassandra lives.
 As a reference application, one of the goals of this project is to have microservice implementations available in most major programming languages.
 But